Fiji Country Commercial Guide

 Opportunities

-Opportunities exist for application design and software development projects, supply and installation of IT equipment projects, and database management and analysis projects.
-Fiji’s ITS market has become increasingly competitive given that it has one of the highest rates of ICT penetration in the Oceania region.
-In June 2023, the Fijian government announced a budget of $44,990 (FJ$100,00) for a review of the government ICT network, and just over $900,000 (FJ$2 million) for upgrade of the IT infrastructure and storage and server system capacity.
+Companies can pursue opportunities in application design, software development, IT equipment installation, and database management projects.
+Fiji’s Information Technology Services (ITS) market has become increasingly competitive, given that it has one of the highest rates of ICT penetration in the Oceania region.
+In June 2024, the Fijian government allocated $2.2 million for upgrading the IT infrastructure.

 Resources

 The Telecommunications Authority of Fiji is the regulator and licensing body for the telecommunications industry.
-Fiji is a member to the International Telecommunication Union, Pacific Islands Telecommunication Association, and Pacific Telecommunications Council.
+Fiji is a member of the International Telecommunication Union, the Pacific Islands Telecommunication Association, and the Pacific Telecommunications Council.
 To receive tender notices from Information Technology and Computing (ITC) Services, subscribe to the e-procurement portal: https://portal.tenderlink.com/itcs.

 ×